jrozhon/qos/qos-07/README.md

 Administrators have the flexibility to define and implement QoS policies based on the specific needs of their network, applications, and services.
 In conclusion, the Differentiated Services (DiffServ) model offers a pragmatic and scalable approach to implementing Quality of Service in computer networks.
 Its simplicity, scalability, and flexibility make it well-suited for modern network environments with diverse traffic types and varying QoS requirements.

+## Queuing

+### Priority Queuing (PQ):

+**Description:** Priority Queuing is a queuing discipline where packets are assigned priority values, and higher-priority packets are dequeued and transmitted before lower-priority packets.

+**Operation:** Packets are categorized into priority queues, and the router or switch serves packets from the highest-priority queue first.
+This ensures that high-priority traffic is given preference over lower-priority traffic.

+**Considerations:** While it provides fast service to high-priority traffic, it can lead to the starvation of lower-priority queues if there is a continuous arrival of high-priority packets.

+### Custom Queuing (CQ):

+**Description:** Custom Queuing is a queuing algorithm that allows the network administrator to define the exact percentage of bandwidth that each queue will receive.

+**Operation:** The administrator can specify the percentage of bandwidth allocated to each queue, helping to control the flow of traffic based on predefined rules.

+**Considerations:** CQ provides flexibility in bandwidth allocation but may not be as efficient as more advanced queuing disciplines in certain scenarios.

+### Weighted Fair Queuing (WFQ):

+**Description:** Weighted Fair Queuing is a queuing discipline that aims to provide fair bandwidth distribution among different flows by assigning weights to each flow.

+**Operation:** Flows are assigned weights, and the scheduler allocates bandwidth proportionally based on these weights.
+This helps prevent one flow from dominating the bandwidth at the expense of others.

+**Considerations:** WFQ is more equitable in distributing bandwidth compared to simple queuing algorithms.

+### Class-Based Weighted Fair Queueing (CBWFQ):

+**Description:** CBWFQ is an extension of WFQ that allows for the creation of traffic classes with assigned bandwidth guarantees and restrictions.

+**Operation:** Instead of flows, CBWFQ classifies traffic into different classes, and each class is assigned a minimum and maximum bandwidth.
+This allows for more granular control over different types of traffic.

+**Considerations:** CBWFQ is particularly useful in environments where different applications or services require specific levels of bandwidth.

+### Low Latency Queuing (LLQ):

+**Description:** Low Latency Queuing is a modification of CBWFQ that introduces a priority queue to ensure low latency for delay-sensitive traffic.

+**Operation:** LLQ includes a priority queue for delay-sensitive traffic, while still maintaining the benefits of CBWFQ for other types of traffic.
+This ensures that latency-sensitive packets are serviced without delay.

+**Considerations:** LLQ is often used in scenarios where minimizing packet delay for certain types of traffic, such as voice or video, is critical.